About our School

 Generally, we require a minimum of five CXC passes at Grade III mnimum or equivalent in Maths, Science and English.
 Science could be any Science subject eg. Physics or Integrated Science. or A recognized technical Qualification in the discipline of interest.Read more

 The following documents are required for the enrollment process: Birth Certificate – original and 1 copy Passport or ID Card – original and copy CXC or Relevant Academic Qualifications – original and 1 copy of each.
 2 Passport Size PhotographsRead more

 The Art Williams & Harry Wendt Aeronautical Engineering School is a Non-Governmental Organization (NGO) committed to developing Aircraft Engineering skills and technical expertise essential to the development and safety of Air Transport within Guyana, the Caribbean Community and the World at large.

 Art Williams & Harry Wendt Aeronautical Engineering School Art Williams & Harry Wendt Aeronautical Engineering School was conceived by Capt.
-Malcolm Chan-a-Sue, M.S. and Col. Charles Hutson and began operating in 1993.
-The School was named after the pioneers of...Read more
+Malcolm Chan-a-Sue, A.A., M.S. and Col. Charles Hutson and began operating in 1993.
+The School was named after the pioneers...Read more